-I offer a safe, confidential, non-judgmental space for counselling and psychotherapy, where you can both find your voice and be heard.
+I offer a confidential, non-judgmental space for counselling and psychotherapy, where you can both find your voice and be heard.
 Sometimes simply being heard can be sufficient to alleviate pain and difficult feelings.
 In other instances having an external person to reflect and examine your emotions with can help bring clarity, understanding and acceptance.

-I have over eight years experience delivering counselling and psychotherapy to clients from diverse social and cultural backgrounds, with wide-ranging motivations for commencing therapy.
+I have over ten years experience delivering counselling and psychotherapy to clients from diverse social and cultural backgrounds, with wide-ranging motivations for commencing therapy.
 I trained in the Psychodynamic model of psychotherapy at one of the U.K.’s leading psychotherapy training institutes WPF Therapy and am a registered member with the British Association for Counselling and Psychotherapy (BACP).
 I am bound by their code of professional conduct and ethical principles.

 How counselling or therapy can help you?